anebz/cloud/Accreditations/aws_solutions_associate.md

 S3 object lock allows you to store objects using a write-once-read-many (WORM) model.
 Changes to objects are allowed but their previous versions should be preserved and remain retrievable.
 If you enabled S3 Object Lock, you won't be able to upload new versions of an object.
 This feature is only helpful when you want to prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely.

+* S3 standard: no minimum storage duration charge
 * S3 Standard - Infrequent Access: is used for infrequently-accessed data, but rapid access.
-Not for backup
-* One Zone-IA: for infrequent access
+Not for backup. data should be in this mode for at least 30 days.
+* Standard IA and One Zone-IA: for infrequent access, the lifecycle policy can only transition data to this storage type *after 30 days of creation*. min data storage duration: 30 days
 * S3 Glacier (+ deep archive) for archiving
 	- Expedited retrieval: allows you to quickly access data if you have an urgent request.
 Provisioned capacity ensures that retrieval capacity for expedited retrievals is available when you need it.
 	- Glacier supports vault lock policy, which helps enforce regulatory and compliance requirements
+	- Glacier: min data duration: 90 days
+	- Glacier deep archive: min data storage duration: 180 days

 With lifefycle policy, you can specify that the data is moved to another storage class (like for archiving).